ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-6-2.md

-Chapter: Techniques for Managing Risk and Uncertainty
+Techniques for Managing Risk and Uncertainty
 =====================================================

 In the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It," it is essential to explore techniques for effectively managing risk and uncertainty.
 Embracing uncertainty as an inherent part of decision-making and strategy implementation is crucial in navigating the complexities of the business world.
 In this chapter, we will delve into various strategies and approaches that can help mitigate risks and thrive amidst uncertainty.